veznitom/dotfiles/README.md

 | Mouse:middle                 | Move window                 |

 ## Installation
-To simplify setup there is a application install script `install.sh`.
+To simplify setup there is a application install script `install.sh` for core applications and `install-rest.sh`.
 ### Requirements
 As not all applications are available only in AUR an AUR helper is needed.
 In this case I use `yay`.